 The course will provide world-class, tailor-made curriculae to participants and will be taught by leading experts and practitioners from across the globe.
 Click here to view our faculty.

-Some of our faculty include: Aunnie Patton Power (Impact Investing lecturer at the University of Oxford, the London School of Economics and UCT), Kanini Mutooni (Toniic Institute), Andia Chavaka (Graca Machel Trust), Mercy Mutua (Capria Ventures), Diane Radley (DGMT), Jon Duncan (Old Mutual), Tsakane Ngoepe (AHL Ventures), Karim Harji (programme director at the University of Oxford, co-founder of Purpose Capital), Mark van Wyk (Mergence), Heather Jackson (Ashburton).
+Some of our faculty include: Aunnie Patton Power (Impact Investing lecturer at the University of Oxford, the London School of Economics and UCT), Kanini Mutooni (Toniic Institute), Andia Chavaka (Graca Machel Trust), Mercy Mutua (Capria Ventures), Jon Duncan (Old Mutual), Karim Harji (Managing Director at Evalysis; programme director at the University of Oxford; former co-founder of Purpose Capital and advisor to the Rockefeller Foundation), Mark van Wyk (Mergence), Heather Jackson (Ashburton).

 Most major financial institutions are involved in the impact investing market by building in-house impact investing expertise.
 However, many wealth managers, consultants, funders etc. have yet to build their own expertise to meet the demand from a new generation of wealth holders.
 This fast emerging industry, estimated at $500 billion in 2019, requires new financial models, new metrics, new regulation, and perhaps, more importantly, new territory.